konrad/Introduction_to_the_Unix_Shell_for_biologists/Handout.md

 command does and which arguments and parameters need to be given.
 One rule before using a command or before asking somebody about it is called [RTFM](https://en.wikipedia.org/wiki/RTFM) (please check the meaning yourself).
-Maybe the most important command in `man` which stands for *manual*.
-Most commands offer a manual and with `man` you can read them.
+Maybe the most important command is `man` which stands for *manual*.
+Most commands offer a manual and with `man` you can read those.
 To get the documentation of `ls` type

     $ man ls